ollylomax/Venture-Press---Full-Stack-Frameworks-With-Django-Milestone-Project/README.md

     - Checkout page showing cart details and forms to submit delivery information and card payment.
     - Stripe webhooks in place for redundancy.
     - Order Confirmation page showing order details once successfully processed.
+    - Artwork upload page which shows all orders requiring artwork to be uploaded.
+    - Artwork files for corresponding orders can be uploaded to the AWS bucket.
+    - List of all previously uploaded files displayed on page.
     - Django administration backend.
     - Error handling to direct user to 404 and 500 error pages and provide a direct path back to the website.

 - ### Prospective

+    - Add more customisations to the services model, including CharField aesthetic choices as orginally scoped.
     - Add pagination for Services page for future scoping the website when services are expanded upon.
+    - Add file previews for uploaded artwork, with a confirmation before file is uploaded and use this event to trigger an artwork uploaded email to the user.
+    - Add functionality for users to instantiate previous orders into the Order model for repeat orders, and assign applicable previous artwork to it.
+    - Add admin response functionality to grow the previous message page into a ticketing/chat terminal for realtime feedback.

 ## Technologies Used